 Frequently Asked Questions (FAQs)

-Q3: Is a Wi-Fi access point better than an extender?
+Q2: Is a wired access point faster than a Wi-Fi extender?

 Did this article help you or not?
 Tell us on Facebook and LinkedIn .
 We’d love to hear from you!